From Romans 3.27-4.25

 Paul will keep coming back to this point which has huge implications for the Gentile believers in his audience.

 ‘Apart from works’.
 Apart from which works?
 Which works are Paul alluding to?
-Sins require atonement and forgiveness, and David was no different.
+Sins require atonement and forgiveness.
 In David’s time forgiveness was achieved by the Levitical sacrificial system, practiced before the tent of meeting and part of the covenant.
 In New Testament times, people went to the temple to be justified (Lk 18.10,14).

 In Rom 4.6, the ‘apart from works’ Paul is describing specifically relate to Levitical sacrifice.
 The well practiced means of atoning for sin and bringing about forgiveness.
 These are both considered by David as covenantal blessings.
 As I have discussed in my section on Justification, the Levitical sacrificial system was part of the ‘works of law’ which the Jews believed identified them as ‘the righteous’.